mecid/mecid.github.io/_posts/2022-05-04-measuring-app-performance-in-swift.md

 > Remember that the message you use while beginning and ending intervals should be the same.

 Another thing we might need is attaching metadata to a signpost interval.
-For example, we can bind a localized error description whenever interval s with an error.
+For example, we can bind a localized error description whenever interval ends with an error.

 ```swift
 func fetchRecent() async {